Prevent burnout

 The lies we tell ourselves

-Some who’ve recovered from burnout shared what they called “the lies we told ourselves” about the signs of burnout, even when loved ones pointed it out to them.
-These included:
+Some who’ve recovered from burnout shared what they called “the lies we told ourselves” about the signs of burnout.
+They believed and repeated these stories, even when loved ones expressed concern about them:

 • I’m fine

-• Your nagging at me is more stressful than my work
+• Your nagging me is more stressful than my work

 • I love my job